solimanlance/paper-profit/README.md

 ## User Stories
-- As a user, I want to be able to add a **stock** to my **portfolio** and specify the amount of stock bought.
+- As a user, I want to be able to add a **stock** to my **portfolio** and specify the amount of stock bought. ✔
-- As a user, I want to be able to sell stocks from my portfolio and specify the amount of stock sold.
+- As a user, I want to be able to sell stocks from my portfolio and specify the amount of stock sold. ✔
-- As a user, I want to **view** my purchased stocks in my portfolio and how much they currently cost.
+- As a user, I want to **view** my purchased stocks in my portfolio and how much they currently cost. ✔
 - As a user, I want to view my purchase and sell history.
-- As a user, I want to be able to view a list of stocks available to buy and their respective prices at the time of purchase.
+- As a user, I want to be able to view a list of stocks available to buy and their respective prices at the time of purchase. ✔
-- As a user, I want to be able to view the amount of money I currently have in my portfolio and on hand.
+- As a user, I want to be able to view the amount of money I currently have in my portfolio and on hand. ✔
-- As a user, I want to be able to add money to my total funds multiple times.
+- As a user, I want to be able to add money to my total funds multiple times. ✔
+- As a user, when I select the quit option from the command menu, I want to be reminded to save my portfolio to file and have the option to not.
+- As a user, when I start the application, I want to be given the option to load my portfolio from file